AI-Driven Remote Patient Monitoring App for Chronic Care Management

 - 150+

-Custom software for home care agencies, assisted living operators, and senior care organizations who need care management, EVV compliance, and caregiver coordination built into one operational platform.
+Senior care software for home care agencies, assisted living operators, and senior care organizations that need care management, EVV compliance, and caregiver coordination in one operational platform.

 Generic scheduling tools don't handle EVV requirements, Medicaid billing, or care plan management.
 We build the full system: caregiver mobile apps, family portals, and billing workflows that keep your agency compliant and your caregivers focused on care.